savvydealer-adam/tampa-land-prep/replit.md

 **Navigation Implementation**
 - All navigation uses wouter Link component for SPA routing (no full page reloads)
-- Desktop: Dropdown menu with Products trigger showing "All Products" link plus all 6 individual product pages
+- Desktop: Dropdown menu with Products trigger showing "All Products" link plus all 6 individual product pages, plus Blog, About, Contact links
-- Mobile: Hamburger menu with expandable "Our Products" section including "All Products" and all 6 products
+- Mobile: Hamburger menu with Blog, About, Contact links, plus expandable "Our Products" section including "All Products" and all 6 products
 - All Link components properly implement SPA semantics without nested anchors
 - Logo links in header and footer navigate to homepage via SPA routing
 - "View All Products" CTA button on homepage Features section links to /products overview
+- Footer includes "Company" section with Blog, About, phone, and email links

 **Lead Form Modal System**
 - Global modal triggered by all "Request Free Audit" CTAs across the site